Jill McCorkle to have place in N.C. Literary Hall of Fame

 McCorkle also keeps her foot in the door at N.C.
 State University, where she is scheduled to teach a creative writing class in the fall semester.
 She also advises a doctoral candidate there.

-In the summer, McCorkle travels to Suwanee, Tenn., for a writing workshop.
+In the summer, McCorkle travels to Sewanee, Tenn., for a writing workshop.
 However, it is a group of students in her hometown who have lately inspired her teaching career.

 “I teach a creative writing class at Wesley Pines (Retirement Community),” McCorkle said.
 “We have a wonderful time, and I love working with them.
 They tell amazing stories, and there is some great writing going on.”